rajatkhanduja/rajatkhanduja.github.io/source/about/index.markdown

-I, Rajat Khanduja, am a graduate in Computer Science and Engineering from [Indian Institute of Technology, Guwahati (IIT Guwahati)](http://iitg.ac.in) currently heading the engineering team @ [InLogg](http://inlogg.com)
+I, Rajat Khanduja, am a graduate in Computer Science and Engineering from [Indian Institute of Technology, Guwahati (IIT Guwahati)](http://iitg.ac.in) currently working as a Software Engineer @[Facebook](www.facebook.com)

 Geek.
 Procrastinator.
 A polyglot programmer who enjoys *most* of the development task.
 ML enthusiast.
-Linux user and fan.
 An avid reader.

 ----